 Creating a Production Bundle

-When you finally have something you deploy, you can create a production bundle using
+When you finally have something to deploy, you can create a production bundle using

 npm run build.
 This will generate an optimized build of your application, ready to be deployed to your environment.
 The generated artifacts will be placed in the build folder: